 Biking in La Gomera – Guide to La Gomera

-• Juego de Bolas – Mirador de Abrante: 1,7 kilometers, 40 minutes, easy.
+- Juego de Bolas – Mirador de Abrante: 1,7 kilometers, 40 minutes, easy.

-• La Hoya de Chijiran – Campo Grande: 3,8 kilometers, 50 minutes, intermediate.
+- La Hoya de Chijiran – Campo Grande: 3,8 kilometers, 50 minutes, intermediate.

-• Roque Redondo – La Junta: 6,3 kilometers, 40 minutes, intermediate.
+- Roque Redondo – La Junta: 6,3 kilometers, 40 minutes, intermediate.

-• El Cedro – Meriga: 10,7 kilometers, 1 hours and 20 minutes, easy.
+- El Cedro – Meriga: 10,7 kilometers, 1 hour and 20 minutes, easy.

-• Las Casetas – La Caleta: 21,5 kilometers, 1 hour and 45 minutes, intermediate.
+- Las Casetas – La Caleta: 21,5 kilometers, 1 hour and 45 minutes, intermediate.

-• Rotonda de Pajaritos – La Laguna Grande: 22 kilometers, 1 hour and 40 minutes, easy.
+- Rotonda de Pajaritos – La Laguna Grande: 22 kilometers, 1 hour and 40 minutes, easy.

-• Epina – Llano de Alcala: 25,2 kilometers, 1 hour 35 minutes, hard.
+- Epina – Llano de Alcala: 25,2 kilometers, 1 hour 35 minutes, hard.

 Eating in La Gomera

 The food of La Gomera is focused a lot on fish and locally produced vegetables.
 Fresh herbs and spices are important and there are several things that you should try while visiting this island.
 For example, the Almogrote (a cheese paste) is a must – and palm honey and the local wine.
-Come to think of it – there is a lot of local specialties that you shouldn’t miss.
+Come to think of it – there are a lot of local specialties that you shouldn’t miss.
 And there are several great restaurants as well.

 We have done an “Eating in La Gomera” guide where you can read all about the food and what restaurants we recommend.
 To read that guide click here!